spozun/cerner-32-days-of-code/README.md

 Day 23 - some_coffee.coffee - Showing off how succinct coffeescript is.
 However ES6 pretty much puts them out of business.

 Day 24 - engineering_productivity_Ook.Ook - It's OOK!
 The sound babboons make, and also an esoteric programming langauge!

+Day 25 - text-manipulation.hs - Some Haskell String manipulation.
+Using Strings as arrays of characters to map / sort / filter.